larpal/olympics_body_composition_EDA/README.md

 [Licensing, Authors, and Acknowledgements](#licensing-authors-and-acknowledgements)

 ## Project Motivation
-For this project, I was interested in investigating body composition changes of Olympic athletes over time.
+In this project, I was interested in investigating body composition changes of Olympic athletes over time.
 For this purpose, I analyzed a data set of 120 years of olympic athletes.
 Mainly, I was interested in the following questions: